-The MD/MPH provides medical students with an opportunity to supplement their clinical training with courses and experiences designed to create transdisciplinary competencies on how to improve population health.
+The MD/MPH provides medical students with an opportunity to supplement their clinical training with courses and experiences designed to create transdisciplinary competencies related to the improvement of population health.
 Students learn the basics of public health from the foundations courses.
-MD/MPH students also can choose from a wide variety of Transdisciplinary Problem Solving Courses (two are required), and they will participate in small-group public health discussions in Public Health Seminar.
-The faculty and staff at the Brown School will help guide students to relevant practicum experiences.
+MD/MPH students can also choose from a wide variety of Transdisciplinary Problem-Solving Courses (two are required), and they will participate in small-group public health discussions in Public Health Seminar.
+The faculty and staff at the Brown School will help guide students toward relevant practicum experiences.
 When course work and practicum are completed, MD/MPH students take a comprehensive case study exam that is the final MPH requirement (Culminating Experience).
-In addition to course work at Brown, MD/MPH students also have an opportunity to apply for the Master's Research Fellows program, allowing them to work on research projects during their MPH program.
+In addition to completing their course work at Brown, MD/MPH students have the opportunity to apply for the Master's Research Fellows program, which allows them to work on research projects during their MPH program.

 Medical students will spend their fourth year in the MPH program.
-The MD/MPH curriculum comprises three full-time semesters of course work, (summer, fall, spring) at the Brown School, followed by the MPH Practicum and Culminating Experience.
-Students will meet the 52 required credit hours with the 11 credits earned in the MD program, 40 credits at the Brown School, and 1 credit in either program.
+The MD/MPH curriculum comprises three full-time semesters of course work (summer, fall, and spring) at the Brown School, followed by the MPH Practicum and Culminating Experience.
+Students will meet the 52 required credit hours with the 11 credits earned in the MD program, 40 credits earned at the Brown School, and 1 additional credit earned in either program.

 Core MPH courses